 - 1. What is the graduation rate of your school from entering students to graduation? - 2.
 Approximately what percentage of your graduates attend four-year colleges? - 3.
 Is this school classified as Title I? - 4.
-How many students at your school receive free or reduced lunch? - 5.
+What percentage of students at your school receive free or reduced lunch? - 5.
 Is your school in a military-impacted district? - 6.
 Regeneron STS is a competition for students in their final year of high school.
-Will this student graduate from high school in December 2023 or Spring 2024? - 7.
+Will this student graduate from high school in December 2024 or Spring 2025? - 7.
+Is your school residential? - 8.
 Is there anything else you would like to share about this student's transcript, official name vs. chosen name, the impact of COVID-19 pandemic on your school and/or this student, or how this student is learning of the submission of this report?
-(200 words max) - 8.
-Upload Student Transcript - 9.
+(200 words max) - 9.
+Upload Student Transcript - 10.
 Upload School Profile